Update: Amazon's added its Drop In and Announcement messaging to the Show Mode in the Fire HD 10.

 An old adage claims that bigger is better, but is the Amazon Fire HD 10 -- the company's biggest tablet -- Amazon's best slate yet?
-While its 10.1-inch Full HD display is the best of any Amazon tablet you can buy, it's also the most expensive Fire, costing three times as much as the Fire 7 and $70 more than the Fire HD 8 (which lasts longer on a single charge).
-However, Amazon addicts who stream from Prime video all the time will be happy that they've now got a screen worth their money.
+While its 10.1-inch Full HD display makes it one of the best cheap tablets you can buy, it's also the most expensive Fire, costing three times as much as the Fire 7 and $70 more than the Fire HD 8 (which lasts longer on a single charge).
+However, Amazon addicts who stream from Prime video all the time will be happy that they've now got a screen worthy of being on our Best Tablets page that's also worth their money.

 The Fire HD 10's matte shell -- which comes in black, orange and blue -- is made of a plastic that feels far more reliable than it looks.
 Amazon says its tumble tests prove that the device is more durable than the 10.5-inch iPad Pro, but we're not sure who else would compare this $150 tablet to Apple's $649 slate.